Skip to main content

 Team Assignment Behavior

-On each SSO sign-in, EK evaluates configured rules against the user’s SAML metadata.
+On each SSO sign-in, EK evaluates configured rules against the user’s SAML metadata and picks the most specific matching rule.

 User StateOutcome